-Wright, a Republican, was the representative for Maryland's 7th congressional district from 1821 to 1823.
+Wright was the representative for Maryland’s 7th congressional district and was a Republican.
+He served from 1821 to 1823.

 From Dec 1810 to Mar 1823, Wright missed 208 of 978 roll call votes, which is 21.3%.
 This is worse than the median of 13.3% among the lifetime records of representatives serving in Mar 1823.
 The chart below reports missed votes over time.